The power of content personalization in modern marketing

 Targeted marketing

-Targeted marketing divides groups of people into cohorts by demographic, geographic or other categorizations.
-Those cohorts are then sent direct or digital campaigns or can be targeted with advertising.
+Targeted marketing divides groups of people into cohorts by demographic, geographic, or other categorizations.
+Those cohorts are then sent direct or digital campaigns, or can be targeted with advertising.
+Audience segmentation is the foundation of this approach, enabling you to stop sending one message to everyone and start sending the right message to the right group.

 But companies that use personalization effectively go one step further.
-They use context to enable one-to-one marketing by ensuring all content is tailored to the audience.
+They use context to enable one-to-one marketing by ensuring all content is tailored to the individual—not just their name, but their situation, behavior, and moment in the customer journey.

 - How long have they been a customer?